Calculate field values

 Returns the current date in UTC time.

-What you see in the client depends on the client you're using.
+What value is displayed depends on the client you're using.
 In ArcGIS Online, dates are shown in the time zone for your organization or profile.

 CURRENT_TIME()